woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/indexes.rst

 .. _dataadmin.pgBasics.indexes:

-.. warning:: Document status: **Requires Technical Review (PR)**
+.. warning:: Document status: **Reviewed (PR)** : index TODO section still at bottom

 Spatial indexes
 ===============

 A spatial index is one of the three key components of a spatial database.
 Without indexing, any search for a feature would require a *sequential scan* of every record in the database.
 Similarly, comparing whole tables with each other can be computationally expensive.
-Joining two tables of 10,000 records each without indexes would require 100,000,000 comparisons—with indexes on both tables the processing cost could be as low as 20,000 comparisons.
+Joining two tables of 10,000 records each without indexes would require 100,000,000 comparisons—-with indexes on both tables the processing cost could be as low as 20,000 comparisons.

 Indexing speeds up searching by organizing the data into a search tree that is quickly traversed to find a particular record.
 This can save a great deal of processing time for complex queries.

-When data is loaded into a PostGIS database a spatial index, called  ``<TABLENAME>_the_geom_gist``, is automatically created.
-If required, indexes can also be created manually:
+When data is loaded into a PostGIS database using the shape loader a spatial index, called  ``<TABLENAME>_the_geom_gist``, is automatically created.
+Spatial indexes can also be created manually using SQL:

 .. code-block:: sql

-  CREATE INDEX <TABLENAME>_the_geom_gist ON <TABLENAME> USING GIST (the_geom);
+  CREATE INDEX <INDEXNAME> ON <TABLENAME> USING GIST (<GEOMETRYCOLUMN>);

 .. note:: The ``USING GIST`` clause tells PostgreSQL to use the generic index structure (GiST) when building the index.
+If you omit it, you will get a non-spatial index, which is not what you want.

 How spatial indexes work